GeoKrom/NTUA-Technologies-and-Applications-of-Additive-Manufacturing-3D-Printing-course/README.md

-# NTUA Technologies and Applications of Additive Manufacturing/3D Printing course
+# Technologies and Applications of Additive Manufacturing/3D Printing

 Semester project for course DPMS_AS/1109 - Technologies and Applications of Additive Manufacturing/3D Printing, School of Mechanical Engineering, National Technical University of Athens.

+A simple plugin for software Ultimaker CURA.